trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/part-2.md

     }
     ```

-    Explanation :
+    Explanation:

-    - The template displays all owned NFTs.
-Only NFTs belonging to the logged user are selected
+    - The template displays the NFTs that the logged-in user owns
-    - For each NFT, there is a form to make an offer at a price
+    - Each NFT has a form to make an offer at a price
-    - If you do an offer, it calls the `sell` function and the smart contract entrypoint `nftContrat?.methods.sell(BigNumber(token_id) as nat,BigNumber(price * 1000000) as nat).send()`.
-Multiply the XTZ price by 10^6 because the smart contract manipulates mutez.
+    - When the user submits the offer, the maketplace calls the `sell` function and the matching smart contract entrypoint

 ### Let's play: Sell

-- Connect with your wallet and choose **alice** account (or one of the administrators you set on the smart contract earlier).
-You are redirected to the Administration /mint page as there is no NFT minted yet
+- Connect with your wallet and choose the **alice** account (or one of the administrators you set on the smart contract earlier).
+You are redirected to the Administration /mint page because there is no NFT minted yet
-- Enter these values on the form for example :
+- Enter values on the form to create an NFT, for example:
   - `name`: Saint Emilion - Franc la Rose
   - `symbol`: SEMIL
   - `description`: Grand cru 2007